o-lim/generate-ninja/tools/gn/docs/reference.md

     absolutely necessary.

   concurrent_links
-    In integer expressing the number of links that Ninja will perform in parallel.
+    An integer expressing the number of links that Ninja will perform in parallel.
 GN will create a pool for shared library and executable link steps with this many processes.
 Since linking is memory- and I/O-intensive, projects with many large targets may want to limit